 After you check all of your issues and made the adjustments on your site to fix them, you can re-run the Site Audit (1) or export your results as (2) a PDF report, or (3) an XLS or CSV file.

 When you re-run your audit, it will give you a new Site Health Score as well as change the number of issues found if there were significant changes made.
-As you re-run the campaign, you have the option to either stop the audit mid-crawl or stop and save results in the middle of the crawl.
+As you re-run the campaign, you have the option to either stop and discard the crawl or stop and save results in the middle of the crawl.

 If you stop and save results in the middle of a crawl, the audit will present the new results of it’s unfinished crawl as your up-to-date audit.
 This way, your crawl budget will be saved from overspending.

 If you discard results, Site Audit will not crawl or audit your pages and your crawl budget will be saved.

 If you are auditing a website for the first time you can access these options from the list of your Site Audit campaigns:

 When you export to PDF, you’ll have the option to email, schedule, or brand the report with a logo.
 You can also take it a step further and create a custom PDF report (using the My Reports feature) around your Site Audit, incorporating additional research reports and blocks of text to fully personalize and mold the report into an effective document.